acts-project/acts/.github/pull_request_template.md

     - [ ] If not: is it marked as work-in-progress using the `WIP` label?

 - [ ] Is the PR assigned to a milestone?
 In most cases this should be `next`.

 - [ ] Does this PR close an existing issue?

     - [ ] If yes: is the issue correctly linked so it will be automatically closed upon successful merge (See closing keywords link in the sidebar)?
+    - [ ] If yes: does the PR milestone match the issue milestone?
     - [ ] If no: why not?